1602/jugglingdb/docs/jugglingdb.md

 * [jugglingdb-firebird] - [Henri Gourvest](https://github.com/hgourvest)

-*NOTE:* Other adapters waits for their maintainers, drop a line to mail@anatoliy.in if you want to maintain some adapter on regular basis.
+*NOTE:* Other adapters waits for their maintainers, drop a line to
+<mail@anatoliy.in> if you want to maintain some adapter on regular basis.

 ## SEE ALSO

+jugglingdb-schema(3)